World Mitochondrial Disease Week round-up - The Lily Foundation

 Taking a stand

-There was action online too, as our friends at the Wellcome Centre for Mitochondrial Research (WCMR) handed the centre's twitter feed over to The Lily Foundation for an hour-long 'twitter takeover'.
-We used the opportunity to share impactful messages about our work, and highlight our patient-centric collaborations with NHS mitochondrial services.
-WCMR's Dr Lyndsey Butterworth commented:
+There was action online too as our friends at the Wellcome Centre for Mitochondrial Research (WCMR) handed the centre's Twitter feed over to The Lily Foundation for an hour-long 'twitter takeover'.
+We used the opportunity to share impactful messages about our work and highlight our patient-centric collaborations with NHS mitochondrial services.

-“By handing over our @MitoResearch Twitter account to The Lily Foundation, and to 10 other patient organisations around the world, we were able to provide a platform to share key messages on a global scale as part of our visionary campaign called Project Pearl.
-Increasing the profile of mitochondrial disease is crucial for those living with the condition, and is vital to ensure continued funding for the mitochondrial research that provides hope for a cure.
+WCMR's Dr Lyndsey Butterworth commented: “By handing over our @MitoResearch Twitter account to The Lily Foundation, and to 10 other patient organisations around the world, we were able to provide a platform to share key messages on a global scale as part of our visionary campaign called Project Pearl.
+Increasing the profile of mitochondrial dysfunction is crucial for those living with the condition, and is vital to ensure continued funding for the mitochondrial research that provides hope for a cure.
 We would like to thank everyone who got involved and helped us reach over 31,000 people in one day!
 This really does show that together we are stronger.”

 A team effort

-Elsewhere, mito awareness took to the football pitch, as Bristol Rovers FC made The Lily Foundation the club's official charity for a League One fixture against Accrington Stanley.
+Elsewhere, mitochondrial disease awareness took to the football pitch, as Bristol Rovers FC made The Lily Foundation the club's official charity for a League One fixture against Accrington Stanley.
 The Lily Foundation appeared on pitch-side advertising screens and in the match program, while a turnstile collection raised over £1,000 and a match-worn shirt was raffled for a further £297.

 Members of the Lily team hosted an informative pre-match Q&A in the hospitality suite, and there was time for a post-match meeting with Bristol Rovers' player of the match, Sam Finley.
-Sadly it wasn't his team's day, with Accrington scoring the only goal of the match, but it was a definite win for mito awareness!
-David Bright, Head of Sales at Bristol Rovers, said:
+Sadly it wasn't his team's day, with Accrington scoring the only goal of the match, but it was a definite win for mitochondrial disease awareness!

-"When we heard about The Lily Foundation and its cause, we were really keen to offer our support.
-Liz gave a talk in our hospitality suite, and everyone – 160 people – stopped what they were doing to listen.
+David Bright, Head of Sales at Bristol Rovers, said: "When we heard about The Lily Foundation and its cause, we were really keen to offer our support.
+Liz gave a talk in our hospitality suite and everyone – 160 people – stopped what they were doing to listen.
 It definitely had an impact in terms of raising awareness.
-We were able to raise over £1000 on the day, through donations and the raffle of [Bristol Rovers player] Ryan Loft's shirt, so I think it was a great result all round.
+We were able to raise over £1,000 on the day through donations and the raffle of Ryan Loft's shirt, so I think it was a great result all round.
 We hope we can support the charity again in the future."

 A big thank you to everyone at Bristol Rovers FC, and to all who took part in World Mitochondrial Disease Week 2022.
 Together, we’re making a difference!